Orbital States

 -

-argument_of_periapsis–Return the argument of periapsis in radians.
+argument_of_periapsis–Return the argument of periapsis.

 -